AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/configurator.md

 Usage Notes:
 - `std::string_view GetConfigFilePath()` interface: Used to get the path of the module configuration file.
-  - Note that this interface only returns the path to a single module configuration file.
+  - Please note that this interface only returns the path of a module configuration file.
 Module developers need to read and parse the configuration file themselves.
-  - For details about what exactly this interface returns, please refer to the [aimrt.module Configuration Documentation](../cfg/module.md) during the deployment phase.
+  - For details on what value this interface will return, please refer to the deployment and runtime [aimrt.module Configuration Documentation](../cfg/module.md).

 ## Usage Example

-A simple usage example is shown below:
+A simple usage example is as follows:
 ```cpp
 #include "yaml-cpp/yaml.h"